iAndrew25/pattern-mock/README.md

 * **pattern** - an object which specifies the structure of the result.
 	* `key` - string - property name.
 	* `value` - any - pattern to be mocked (e.g. `name: 'NAME'`).
-		* In case there is a need for passing a config object to a key, the following structured is required:
+		* In case there is a need for passing a config object to a key, the following structure is required:
 			* `__pattern__` - any - pattern to be mocked (just like `value`).
 			* `__config__` - object - `config` (see below)